crithead/mst-rs/README.md

 ## Data

 The `data` tool generates a set of points in a plane.
-Writes the set of points to an output file.
+Writes the set of points to an output file or the console.

 ```shell
 cargo run --bin data